 Closing & Other Costs of Selling Homes in Calgary

-This page discusses Real Estate transaction costs other companies (and the government) will charge you.
+This page discusses Real Estate transaction costs other than commissions you are likely to run into.

 Click here if you want to learn about our low commissions.